 MedeAnalytics is a statistical analysis entity, incorporated as a UK company in 2007, that works exclusively in the UK with health and social care providers; these Customers include NHS providers, commissioners, and national bodies.
 Where a MedeAnalytics client is an independent sector provider, data is only used in support of NHS-commissioned work.
 Our objective is to provide commissioning activities, operational and financial analytics, comparators and indicators, HES data quality verification, and other mission critical insights as requested and directed by Customers.

-In this Policy We explain the purposes for which data is collected and the lawful bases for controlling and processing activities.
-This Policy provides information on rights with respect to personal data, and in the Contact section below whom to contact at MedeAnalytics regarding data protection issues and/or concerns.
+In this Policy We explain the purposes for which data is collected and the lawful basis for controlling and processing activities.
+This Policy provides information on the rights of the data subject with respect to personal data, and outlines below whom to contact at MedeAnalytics regarding data protection issues and/or concerns.